Skip to content

 summary: "Disk space low on hub host"

 description: "Disk usage is above 80% on {{ $labels.instance }}.
-Investigate log rotation, old transcode files, or increasing disk size."
+Investigate log rotation and old backup files."

-Routing Alerts to Email
+Routing alerts to email

 # Alertmanager config (alertmanager.yml)